An effective entry-level cover letter shows a hiring manager you’re passionate about the position and proves you have what it takes to succeed.

 - A brief introduction to your accomplishments or talents

-The introduction of your cover letter is also where you should mention any contacts you have at the company.
+The introduction is also where you should mention any contacts you have at the company.
 This helps add context, and immediately builds rapport with the hiring manager (assuming those contacts are in good standing where they work).

-If you don’t have work experience, highlighting your skills is a great way to stand out and make yourself look more appealing to employers.
+If you don’t have work experience, highlighting your skills helps you stand out to employers.

-First, scan the job posting to find the essential skills for your target industry.
-Then, include them in your cover letter to demonstrate that you have the baseline knowledge necessary to excel.
+Scan the job posting to find some essential skills and include them in your cover letter to demonstrate that you have the baseline knowledge necessary to excel in the role.

-One of the best ways to make your entry-level cover letter pop is to tailor it to the job you’re applying for by thoroughly researching the company.
+Tailor your entry-level cover letter to the job by thoroughly researching the company.

 First, read up on the company’s history, its products, goals, and any challenges it’s facing.
-This will give you a better understanding of what qualities the hiring manager is looking for in its newest employees.
+Researching gives you a better understanding of the qualities the hiring manager wants in new employees.

 Then use your cover letter to address specifics about the position, like why you think you’re suited for it, and how it plays a role in your long-term goals.